prosper00/arpeggiator/README.md

 - Seems my voltage is fluctuating, and causing the potentiometer values to fluctuate.... fix that (add a regulator?)
 - Made the synth ISR non-blocking (allow nested interrupts).
 Fixed glitching audio
 - Set ADC prescaler back to 16, seems to help stabilize fluctuating pot values.
 No idea why.
-- configurable MIDI, tone(), or synth output (see macros in engine.cpp)
+- configurable MIDI, tone(), or synth output (see defines in engine.cpp)

 ## Todo:
 - Make the code and library non-blocking, timer/state machine based (remove the use of delay() in engine.cpp )